canwe/blog/_posts/2011-10-06-intercepting-onclick-event-in-javascript-using-jquery.md

   - onclick
   - Web
 ---
-# Intercepting onclick event in JavaScript using JQuery

 Let's say you are using some external components in your web page that renders a button as below: